Join a Motivated Group of High-Achieving Students

 Conferences

-Many of our honors students present their Capstone and other research projects in conferences outside Bentley.
-Every year, the Honors Leadership team grants a small stipend to a few selected students working on their honors capstone projects.
+Many of our honors students present their Pathway and other research projects in conferences outside Bentley.
+Every year, the Honors Leadership team grants a small stipend to a few selected students working on their honors Pathway projects.
 Students have also received travel funds to conduct research as well as to present their projects in local, national, and even international conferences.

-Honors students at Bentley are smart, motivated and dynamic.
-Because of this, many of our students attain position on campus, from student government, resident assistants, club and academic groups, Greek life, student ambassadors, or athletics, leadership opportunities are plentiful for students within the Program.
+Honors students at Bentley are innovating, motivated and dynamic.
+Therefore, many of our students attain position on campus, from student government, resident assistants, club and academic groups, Greek life, student ambassadors, or athletics to name a few.

-Leadership opportunities exist within the Honors Program as well.
-The Program has a Student Honors Council (SHC) composed of a President, Vice-President, Secretary, and Class Representatives.
+Leadership opportunities also exist within the Honors Program as well.
+The Program has a Student Honors Council (SHC) composed of a President, Vice-President, Chief of External Affairs, IT and Academic Consultant, Historian, and various committees.
 The Council is selected during the fall and is part of the decision-making process of the program.
 As such, the SHC acts as a liaison between honors students and the administration.
-In addition, the Council administers various student committees, such as the Event Planning Committee, The Mentorship Committee, the Newsletter Committee, and the Recruitment Committee.
+In addition, the Council has various student committees, such as the Event Planning Committee, Mentorship Committee, Columnas Committee, Dresses to Dream Committee, DE&I Committee, and Recruitment Committee.

-The Honors Conference takes place near the end of April each year, and provides an opportunity for all graduating seniors to present the findings of their Capstone research projects in a formal setting in front of family, friends, faculty and peers.
-It is an enriching opportunity to take stock of the hard work throughout their four years at Bentley, and in particular celebrates the challenging yet rewarding conclusion to the Capstone research project.
+The Undergraduate Research Day Conference typically takes place on the third Friday of April each year, and provides an opportunity for students to present the findings of their Pathway research projects in a formal setting in front of family, friends, faculty and peers.
+It is an enriching opportunity to take stock of the hard work throughout their four years at Bentley, and in particular celebrates the challenging yet rewarding conclusion to the Pathway research project.

-To encourage the collaborative nature of the research process, all senior honors students are expected to participate in the conference, by both presenting and attending sessions.
+To encourage the collaborative nature of the research process, all honors students are expected to participate in the conference, by both presenting and attending sessions.
 Family, friends, faculty and the broader Bentley community are encouraged to attend as well.
 Following the concurrent sessions which run during the day is a reception, in which students display summaries of their projects and have the opportunity to mingle with family, friends and faculty.
-The day is capped off with a celebratory dinner, highlighted by students receiving their honors medallions, as well as the presentation of student research and Capstone adviser awards (see Awards section).

 Honors Leadership